ranerlich7/django-driver/README.md

 6. create
    3 drivers, 2 races, 2 teams in admin

-# Step 2 - Add a template and a view that will show all drivers and thier teams and races.
+# Step 2 - Views and templates
+## Add a template and a view that will show all drivers and thier teams and races.

 - driver - team - race

+1. cd 2_user_override_completed
-1. start with a simple html + render
+2. start with a simple html + render
-2. add template from W3 bootstrap (or other)
+3. add template from W3 bootstrap (or other)
-3. add base.html to allow more screens
+4. add base.html to allow more screens

-# step 3 - crud. add driver
+# step 3 - CRUD. add driver

 1. add driver screen - use base.html and duplicate the drivers.html screen
 2. add simple form with username, password, age.